Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-sybil3d/TASKS.md

   * Occupation (SOC): Construction manager (11-9021.00)
   * Industry (NAIC): 321991 Manufactured Home (Moble Home) Manufacturing
   * List of task and skills
-  * required credentials and year of experience:
+  * required credentials and year of experience: We need a candidate who has a completed bachelor’s degree in Engineering, Construction Management, or comparable field.
+It is important that the candidate has more than 10 years of experience in the sector.
+In addition, it is highly recognized that the person has project Management experience from design phase through implementation and operation.
+Besides, the candidate must have to ability to speak foreign languages and have a minimum of a C1 level in French.
   * job type (full-time, part-time): full-time
   * Location: remote or in the office centers.
   * Salary, benefits and perks: